Description The City

 EDUCATION AND EXPERIENCE

-Current permanent employee candidates who receive a passing score on the examination will have an additional five (5) points added to his/her final score.
+• Must be able to perform all of the essential functions of the job assignment Meeting the minimum qualifications does not guarantee admittance into the examination process.
+Only the most qualified candidates who demonstrate the best combination of qualifications in relation to the requirements and duties of the position will be invited to test.
 Federal law requires all employees to provide verification of their eligibility to work in this country.
 Please be informed that the City of Santa Clara will not sponsor, represent, or sign documents related to visa applications/transfers for H1B or any other type of visa which requires an employer application.

 Knowledge, Skills, and Abilities